 How are hydrodynamic models used?

-The CWC flood forecast system is run routinely (three hourly) by a short simulation of the recent past forced by observation data followed by a forecast of the following five days.
+The CWC flood forecast system is run routinely (three hourly) by a short simulation of the recent past forced by observation data followed by a forecast of the following seven days.
 The model forecast accuracy is primarily governed by accuracy of forecasted rainfall input and decreases the further in time it extends.
 Hydrodynamic models for flood forecast guidance in CWC are running operationally for all the major flood forecasting stations of the country and continue to be developed and improved further.